 More hot credit card deals can be found on my Sick deals page.

 4. APPLY FOR CARDS.

 When you apply for a rewards credit card, the bank backing that specific card will do what is called an “inquiry” on your credit.
 This initial inquiry to see if you are credit worthy will result in a 2-5 point ding on your credit report.
 Your score will easily recover from this initial ding, but by keeping all the negative impact on your credit score to one day, it allows your credit score to bounce back.

 5. KNOW THE TOP TECHNIQUES.

 There are strategies that savvy miles freaks use to expedite credit card approvals, get credit card denials reconsidered, get annual fees waived, receive miles for keeping cards open, know when to cancel a card, and increase their sign-up bonuses.
 Yeah, it sounds too good to be true, but it happens all the time, and you can take advantage of these tips TODAY.
-Just check out the video above or the links below for more information, and you will be well on your way to increasing your miles balance.
+Just check out the links below for more information, and you will be well on your way to increasing your miles balance.

 Check out my blog post on the effects of canceling your cards.

 Here’s my blog post on what to do if you’re not approved for a card.